schiorean/csv2table/README.md

 If there is a file named `csv2table.toml` in the working directory (the directory where csv files are found) it is loaded as the first configuration file.
 You can skip using the global configuration file, its usage is when you have many CSV files that have some identical configuration options (e.g. the database credentials).

-#### 2) CSV file specifific configuration file
+#### 2) CSV specifific configuration file

 They have the same name as the csv file but with ".toml" extension.
-The configuration option defined in this files overwrite the configuration options defined in the global file.
+The purpose of the CSV configuration file is to define the column mapping.
+Besides column mapping you can also define global configuration options in which case they will overwrite the configuration options defined in the global file.

 **ATTENTION**: The file specific configuration file is mandatory, otherwise the CSV file will not be imported.